From Strategic Thinking to Case Prep, We’ve Got You Covered

 The Haas Consulting Club provides members with the resources, training, and connections that will help them explore the consulting space and assist them with finding a job in the consulting industry.
 The club organizes an industry overview elective, consulting panels, and networking firm nights, and helps with consulting applications and interviews, including extensive case interview practice.

-The General Management & Strategy Club works to grow career opportunities for MBA students in general management, strategy, business development, and leadership/rotational development programs.
+The General Management & Leadership Club works to grow career opportunities for MBA students in general management, strategy, business development, and leadership/rotational development programs.
 The club organizes leadership spotlights, career treks, and workshops on such topics as six sigma and leadership presence.

 The Innovation Design Club equips students with a design-thinking toolkit and understanding of how and when to apply it.
 The club organizes a speaker series featuring experts from companies such as Google Ventures and IDEO, an Innovation Lab elective and skill-building workshops, and career treks to firms such as FuseProject and Pixar Studios.